A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-2. Insert the thermometer into the test tube, ensuring that the tip is fully immersed in the egg white.
+3. Insert the thermometer into the test tube, ensuring that the tip is fully immersed in the egg white but not touching the bottom or sides.

-4. Monitor the temperature of the egg white using the thermometer.
+5. Monitor the temperature of the egg white using the thermometer.
+Record the temperature at regular intervals.

-5. Observe the changes in the appearance and texture of the egg white as it heats.
+6. Observe the changes in the appearance and texture of the egg white as it heats.
+Note the temperature at which changes occur.

 Observations:

-• As the egg white heats, it will become opaque and whitish.
+• As the egg white heats, it will become increasingly opaque and whitish.

-• As the temperature increases, the egg white will start to coagulate and form a solid mass.
+• As the temperature increases further, the egg white will start to coagulate and form a solid mass.
+Record the approximate temperature at which coagulation begins.

-• The coagulation temperature of egg white is around 65 degrees Celsius.
+• The coagulation temperature of egg white is around 60-65 degrees Celsius, but this can vary slightly.

 Discussion:

 Protein denaturation is a process in which the three-dimensional structure of a protein is disrupted.
-This can be caused by heat, pH changes, or exposure to chemicals.
-In the case of egg white, heat causes the denaturation of the albumen protein, which is responsible for the egg white\'s liquid state.
+This can be caused by heat, changes in pH, or exposure to chemicals.
+Heat causes the breaking of weak bonds (hydrogen bonds, etc.) that maintain the protein's secondary, tertiary, and quaternary structures.
+In the case of egg white, heat causes the denaturation of the albumen proteins, which are responsible for the egg white's liquid state.
 When the albumen denatures, it forms a network of tangled proteins that traps water and creates a solid mass.
+This is irreversible under normal conditions.

 Significance: